JoeMrCoffee/OurNoteOrganizer/README.md

 # OurNoteOrganizer

 OurNoteOrganizer is a web-based note taking tool designed for small teams to use.
-It is built for non-Cloud, on-prem deployments and is paired with a Docker-Compose file for rapid deployment.
+It is built as a completely private web app for cloud-based or on-prem deployments and is paired with a Docker-Compose file for rapid deployment.

 The project first began as a proof-of-concept for exploring what can be done with PHP and MongoDB.
 To an extent, it still is a POC, as many features are still being developed or refined.
 This initial release is as much to gather community feedback as it is to share what could be a useful tool to certain teams.